Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

+Note however that for $K>2$ channel realizations, more channel uses need to be processed together, in general, as explained in \secref{ss:space_time_nearly}.
+In the time-varying scenario, this implies that, in order to use the schemes of \secref{ss:space_time_nearly}, the channel needs to be constant in time for a number of time instants which equals the number of channel uses that are jointly processed together.
+This requirement is shared by the space--time schemes of \cite{Alamouti} and \cite{TarokhJafarkhaniCalderbank_STBC}.

-In the above sections, we discussed the simultaneous decomposition of several matrices into \emph{upper-triangular} forms.
+In the above sections, we discussed the simultaneous decomposition of several matrices into \emph{upper triangular} forms.
 In terms of the transmission scheme described in \secref{ss:multi_user_scheme}, all the receivers decode the messages in the same order (starting with the last component; ending with the first one).

 This scheme can be generalized, if we allow each receiver to choose \emph{its own} order of decoding.
 It turns out that this generalized scheme can achieve rates which are strictly higher than the rates achieved using the ordinary scheme (where all the decoders use the same order of decoding).